marcusrein/token-api-nft-demo/README.md

 export default Demo;
 ```

-And that's it—all widgets should render and fetch data as expected with no further wiring.
+And that's it—all components are self-contained and will render and fetch data as expected with no further wiring.

 ---